-Education in Niger - An Overview
+Education System in Niger

 The Ministry of National Education Niger Government is administering authority of education at Primary and Secondary level.
 Training of teachers is also the responsibility of the ministry.
 Niger made schooling compulsory to all children in the age bracket 7 to 15 years.
 Education in Niger is provided for free, despite very few children make it to school.
 Many of them start work in early childhood, as the parents are not very rich to fulfill basic needs of children like clothing, food, medicine and education.